dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 <h3>macOS</h3>

-You can rename the *Start DOSBox Staging* icons in the individual game folders to the names of the games, then you can use Spotlight Search to start a game.
+You can rename the *Start DOSBox Staging* icons in the individual game folders to the names of the games; then, you can use Spotlight Search to start a game.

 For example, rename *Start DOSBox Staging* in the `Prince of Persia` folder to *Prince of Persia*.
 Start Spotlight Search by pressing ++cmd+space++, then